toondkn/ngrc/readme.md

 ## Use cases

-- Enabling devs with a react background to contribute to an existing angular app at their full potential
+- Enabling devs with a react background to contribute to an existing angularjs app at their full potential
-- Using sweet new react components from npm in your angular app
+- Using sweet new react components from npm in your angularjs app
-- Slowly converting a legacy angular app to react from the inside out
+- Slowly converting a legacy angularjs app to react from the inside out
 - ...?